roth-hex-lab/roth-hex-lab.github.io/content/_index.md

       text: |
         ---
         ### PhD Position in Robotics (Aerial robotics, robotic navigation, and path planning)
-        The [Learning Systems and Robotics Lab](https://www.ce.cit.tum.de/lsy/home/), under the management of *Prof. Angela Schoellig*, and our *Human-Centered Computing and Extended Reality Lab*, under the management of *Prof. Daniel Roth* are seeking for a highly motivated PhD candidate to work on cutting-edge research in
+        The [Learning Systems and Robotics Lab](https://www.ce.cit.tum.de/lsy/home/), under the management of *Prof. Angela Schoellig*, and our *Human-Centered Computing and Extended Reality Lab*, under the management of *Prof. Daniel Roth*, are seeking for a highly motivated PhD candidate to work on cutting-edge research in
         Aerial Robotics.
 The candidate will conduct high-quality research, publish in top-tier venues, and collaborate with interdisciplinary teams across robotics, medicine, computation, and technology.
         Furthermore, the appointee will be collaborating with the *Mobile Robotics Lab at ETH Zurich*, being established by *Prof. Stefan Leutenegger*, formerly at TUM.

         [Position Description (PDF)](https://github.com/roth-hex-lab/roth-hex-lab.github.io/raw/master/content/open_position/PhDPositionAerialDrone.pdf)

-        Please apply to this position via hannah.schieber@tum.de
+        Please apply to this position via hannah.schieber@tum.de.

         ### PhD / Postdoc
-        If you have a strong research / study background in the areas of XR, HCI, Computer Vision, Medical Engineering, or Robotics  drop us a mail and we'll get back to you.
+        If you have a strong research / study background in the areas of XR, HCI, Computer Vision, Medical Engineering, or Robotics, drop us a mail and we'll get back to you.

-        Please send all application related mail to hex-application.ortho@mh.tum.de
+        Please send all application related mail to hex-application.ortho@mh.tum.de.

         ---
         ### Student